Biotechnology Training Program Curriculum

 Required courses and programmatic elements

-- Chem 797T: Frontiers of Biotechnology (3 credit hours).
-The course is offered every fall semester.
+- Frontiers of Biotechnology – CHEM 797T: (3 credits).
+The course is offered every Fall semester.

-- One life sciences elective (3 credit hours; only required for students in the College of Engineering and Department of Polymer Science and Engineering) or One quantitative biology elective (3 credit hours; only required for students in all other Departments) from the two lists below.
-Other courses may be accepted with approval of the BTP Curriculum Committee Chair (Michael Henson, firstname.lastname@example.org).
+- One life sciences elective (3 credits; only required for students in the College of Engineering and Department of Polymer Science and Engineering) or One quantitative biology elective (3 credit hours; only required for students in all other Departments) from the two lists below.
+Other courses may be accepted with approval of the BTP Curriculum Committee Chair (Michael Henson, email@example.com).

-- Four laboratory modules (4 credit hours total) completed during your Ph.D. degree studies.
+- Four laboratory modules – CHEM-ENG 690B (4 creditss total) completed during your Ph.D. degree studies.
 Laboratory modules are offered throughout the year; see btp.umass.edu/events/btp-lab-modules for a current list of available modules.
-Starting in 2021, you will need to register for a course to be announced with a number of credit hours consistent with the number of modules you will complete that semester (e.g. 2 credit hours for 2 modules).
+Starting in 2021, you will need to register for a course to be announced with a number of credit hours consistent with the number of modules you will complete that semester (e.g. 2 credit hours for 2 modules)

-- One BTP journal club – CHEM-ENG 797T (1 credit hour) during your Ph.D. degree studies.
-The course will be offered every spring semester starting in the spring semester of 2021.
+- One BTP journal club – CHEM-ENG 797T (1 credit) during your Ph.D. degree studies.
+The course will be offered every Spring semester starting in the spring semester of 2021.
 You will need to register for a spring semester course to be announced.

-- One BTP seminar series – CHEM-ENG 691B (1 credit hour) during your Ph.D. degree studies.
+- One BTP seminar series – CHEM-ENG 691B (1 credit) during your Ph.D. degree studies.
 BTP-affiliated seminars are offered throughout the year; see https://btp.umass.edu/seminars/ for a list of seminars for the current semester.
 Starting in the fall semester of 2021, you will need to register for a course to be announced and attend at least 8 seminars in the academic year for which you registered.
 Keep track of all the seminars you attend as you will need to provide it during the student annual report.
 Offered Fall and Spring

 - Industrial Externship.
 Required for NIH-funded BTP Fellows.
 You are encouraged to complete your externship during the spring/summer of your second year of BTP support, although earlier externship dates will be accepted.
-Students should seek assistance from their Ph.D. advisor, other BTP faculty and the BTP program administrator Sovann-Malis Loueng (email@example.com) for identifying externship opportunities.
+Students should seek assistance from their Ph.D. advisor, other BTP faculty and the BTP program administrator Sovann-Malis Loeung (email@example.com) for identifying externship opportunities.